Extreme Rules (2017): Aftermath

 TJP confronted WWE Cruiserweight Champion Neville about their agreement, and Neville said that TJP deserved a title shot.
 Later, after TJP defeated Mustafa Ali, Neville attacked TJP and said he would get his title shot the next night on 205 Live, where Neville retained.
 This would be Austin Aries' final PPV match with WWE as he was released on July 7.

 After retaining her Raw Women's Championship, General Manager Kurt Angle scheduled Alexa Bliss to defend her title against Nia Jax that night on Raw, as she had promised Jax a title shot after she defeated Bayley.
 The match ended in a disqualification win for Bliss after she intentionally got Mickie James and Dana Brooke, who were at ringside, to attack her.
 The following week, Bayley said in a sit-down interview that she had never been in a match like that before, but she would eventually recapture the Raw Women's Championship.

 Titus O'Neil, accompanied by Apollo Crews, decided to face Kalisto himself, but was defeated.
 The following night on 205 Live, Titus tried to recruit Akira Tozawa, as per recommendation from Crews, to "The Titus Brand".

-The 2017 Extreme Rules would in turn be the only Extreme Rules event during the second brand split to be brand-exclusive, as following WrestleMania 34 the following year, brand-exclusive pay-per-views were discontinued.
+The 2017 Extreme Rules would be the only to be brand-exclusive, as although the 2018 event was originally planned to again be held for Raw, WWE discontinued brand-exclusive PPV and livestreaming events for the main roster following WrestleMania 34 in April that year.
+The 2018 event was also originally planned for September in San Antonio, Texas, but with the discontinuation of brand-exclusive PPV and livestreaming events, it was moved up to July to replace an originally planned Battleground for that year.